 In the customer experience world, there is increasing dialogue about the importance and utilization of customer personas.
 For anyone who has not yet encountered them, you may be forgiven for initially thinking that they are exactly the same thing as customer segments.
 In this post we will be discussing the similarities and differences between the two, however, we will also be talking about the evolution and future of segmentation within both the Customer Experience and Marketing worlds.

 A Million Different Ways to Cut Cake

 Historically, many product or manufacturing orientated businesses did this along product lines.
-However, with customers often buying different products from across their portfolio – and demanding some kind of discount or loyalty bonus as a result – businesses soon started to realise that they needed to think about their customers in a different way.
-This naturally led to a financially-based approach, with businesses organising and prioritising customer segments on the basis of revenue and profit potential.
-The downside of this was that they started dehumanising customers by thinking about them as units of money rather than people, thereby generating a distance between them and their buyers.
+However, with customers often buying different products from across their portfolio – and demanding some kind of discount or loyalty bonus as a result – businesses soon started to realize that they needed to think about their customers in a different way.
+This naturally led to a financially-based approach, with businesses organizing and prioritizing customer segments on the basis of revenue and profit potential.
+The downside of this was that they started dehumanizing customers by thinking about them as units of money rather than people, thereby generating a distance between them and their buyers.

 A combination of these data sets is, of course, likely to give the most accurate picture of the customer, thereby theoretically aiding the segmentation process.
 However, in today’s Big Data world, questions are starting to be raised, not only about the management of data but also the relevance and future direction of segmentation.